NAMlab/DeepCRE/readme.md

+# Deep learning the cis-regulatory code for gene expression in selected model plants
 ### Generating non-homologous validation set
 These are the steps taken to generate validation sets with non-homologous in the training set.